DustCar/Unreal-Gaming-Programming-Notes/README.md

 ## Creating a Player Pawn/Character
 Some general notes on using C++ to create classes for player pawns/characters and how to use it in BPs.

+### Pawn vs. Character
+<ins>Pawn:</ins>
+- Anything that a player can possess
+- Can be controlled by the player
+- Does not have to be a "character", can be an object
+- Does not inherently have movement, as noted in [Pawns and movement](#Pawns-and-movement)

+BP children:
+- Bare bones, only includes DefaultSceneRoot

+<ins>Character:</ins>
+- It itself is a pawn
+- Includes character-like Movement
+- Includes Nav Mesh movement

+BP children:
+- Includes Capsule Component, with Arrow and Mesh component
+- Includes Character Movement component

 ### Camera Work
 Notes on attaching a camera for the player